What’s Your Exit? Incorporating a responsible decommissioning strategy into solar development plans

 Decommissioning is a critical phase in the lifecycle of solar projects, with significant implications on environmental sustainability and community well-being.
 Proactive planning, adherence to regulatory standards, and collaboration with local communities are essential for successful decommissioning.
 As the renewable energy sector continues to evolve, ongoing dialogue and improvements in decommissioning practices will play a key role in supporting sustainable solar energy development.

-Erin Baker is Vice President of Development at Vesper Energy, which develops, builds, owns and operates renewable energy facilities across the United States.
+Zach Wald is Director, Project Management at Vesper Energy, which develops, builds, owns and operates renewable energy facilities across the United States.

 Vesper Energy | vesperenergy.com